jump-dev/Gurobi.jl/README.md

 - Make sure that you have downloaded and installed Gurobi from [gurobi.com](https://gurobi.com).
 Also, make sure that you validate the license.

-- Check that you have a Gurobi version between 7.0 and 8.1.
+- Check that your Gurobi version is at least 7.0

 - Make sure that the `GUROBI_HOME` environment variable is set correctly.
 You can see the current value as follows
 ```julia